CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall_v54.md

 Second image saved after the inital s3 copy data transfer had been completed, giving a scale that allows you to see the transfer rate.

 ![Azure Shared Dashboard Saved Image after s3 copy](../../azure_web_interface_images/Performance_metrics_cpu_disk_after_initial_s3_copy.png)

+## IF your performance is much slower than this, then we recommend that you terminate the resource group and re-build the VM